vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 240 OB APTER

 It means only this: that this distress ie only in order to give delight to those who are worthy of His grace.
 In the case of wicked men with the nature of Asuras, the distress assumed by the avatār is to make the evil-doer become deluded into thinking that he is not Īśvara's incarnation.
 The great snges have declared the truth of what has been said so far in the following vlakas: "It \*is Bhagavan alone that rules over time and death over those that move and those that do not move.
 I am stating the truth to you; the Lord of all the worlds, though possessed of omnipotence and omniscience, begins to act (during incarnations ), as if He were only a weak tiller of the soil.
 In this way, by His association with wonderful powers, He deludes the world, bat those who seek refuge ander Him are never deluded", and "Sri Kr̥ṣṇa, who had large eyes, removed the burden off the earth, deluded the whole world and has now gone back to His own abode," and again "He imitates \*A the actions of those who bave the bodies of men, but the fila of the Lord of the world is dependent only on His will".
 Therefore in the stories of the avatārs or incarnations, the distress is only of the nature of play.acting and that, too, has compassion as its cause.
 It is of the nature of Tilā or sport to the Omnipotent.
 Have we not seen hunchbacks and dwarfs often taken into protec tion by kings wbo do not expect any return from them?
 It is a matter of ma or play to them and, at the same time, the conse quence of compassion.
-That is why it is said, "The Upanishads \*\* state that the Lord of Sri creates, maintains, controls and does such other things in regard to sentient and non-sentient things, only for His own sake.
+That is why it is said, "The Upaniṣads \*\* state that the Lord of Sri creates, maintains, controls and does such other things in regard to sentient and non-sentient things, only for His own sake.
 It is therefore, 0, Lord of Sriranga, Thy nature to be the means of salvation (upāya ) for the jiva and also the object of attaioment.
 Therefore I seek Thee as my upāya without any thought of my own interests."

 Since Bhagavan is the seat of the activity for the good of others, He is the Saviour of those who seek refuge under Him and 22.
-Mahabharata: Udyoga Parva: 23.
-Viṣṇupurana: V 22-18
+Mahābhārata: Udyoga Parva: 23.
+Viṣṇupurāṇa: V 22-18

 67 (13-15) 24.
 Rapgarajastavam: Uttara.
-23. Mahabharata: Mousala Parva: 9-34
+23. Mahābhārata: Mousala Parva: 9-34

 gatakam: 87